Facebook Groups: How to Build a Robust Online Community

 As an example, if you’re a small shop that builds custom mountain bikes, you might not get a huge group following if you create a group all about your bikes.
 However, if you make a Facebook group for gearheads and trail riders and encourage members to share bike hacks, tails they love, and biking tips, you’ll get far more traction.
 To start a group, follow the example of those who’ve come before you.
 Here are three groups that are leading with style.

-Adobe Spark Insiders
+Adobe Express Insiders

 Women Who Travel